binipringle/contracts/_texts/0-outline.md

 Text pp 116-127 (very top)

-## Working with Rules - Sources of Law and Theoretical Perspective
+Working with Rules - Sources of Law and Theoretical perspective

 In class, we will discuss Article 2 of the Uniform Commercial Code (UCC) as a source of authority of contract law.
 How does the UCC differ from the RST in terms of its authority and scope?